riken-grp/LookVQA/README.md

 # Citation
 You can cite it as follows:
 ```
-@inproceedings{inadumi-etal-2024-gaze,
+@inproceedings{inadumi-etal-2024-gaze-grounded,
+  title     = "A Gaze-grounded Visual Question Answering Dataset for Clarifying Ambiguous {J}apanese Questions,
   author    = "Shun Inadumi and
                Seiya Kawano and
                Akishige Yuguchi and
                Yasutomo Kawanishi and
                Koichiro Yoshino",
-  title     = "A Gaze-grounded Visual Question Answering Dataset for Clarifying Ambiguous Japanese Questions",
-  booktitle = "Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation",
+  booktitle = "Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024)",
+  pages     = "558--571"
   year      = "2024"
 }
 ```

-If you have any questions about the paper and repository, feel free to contact Shun Inadumi (inazumi.shun.in6[at]naist.ac.jp) or open an issue.
+If you have any questions about the paper and repository, feel free to contact Shun Inadumi (inazumi.shun.in6 [at] naist.ac.jp) or open an issue.